Analysis · Piece 4 · April 2026

 The counter-argument:

-PFF grade captures a lot.
-It doesn't capture two things that matter for this specific succession question.
+PFF grade captures a lot, but it doesn't capture two things that matter for Lawrence and Williams value.

 First: Lawrence's pass rush IQ.
-His 5 forced fumbles in 19 games isn't athleticism — it's anticipation.
-He knows when the quarterback is going to scramble and he attacks the ball.
-That's a veteran skill that doesn't appear in any college prospect's stat line.
-The next Lawrence isn't going to show that dimension until Year 3 of his NFL career at minimum.
+His 5 forced fumbles in 19 games isn't just athleticism, it's anticipation.
+He knows when the quarterback is going to scramble and attacks the ball.
+A veteran skill that doesn't appear in any college prospect's stat line.
+Seattle's next Lawrence isn't going to show that dimension until later years of his NFL career.

 Second: Williams' interior/exterior flexibility.
-The Mesidor comp is real, but Williams has spent a decade learning which defensive coordinators want what and when.
-His off-script contributions — the fourth-quarter adjustments, the double-team manipulation — come from accumulated experience.
+The Mesidor comp is real, but Williams has spent a decade learning his craft.
+His off-script contributions, fourth-quarter adjustments, double-team manipulation, come from experience.
 A 2026 draft pick gets you the tools, not the mastery.

-This is not an argument against drafting the position.
-It's an argument for being realistic about what a 2026 pick can and cannot be in Year 1.
-The draft is about building the player who's ready to take over in 2028, not the player who replicates what Lawrence and Williams do next October.
+The draft is about building the players who are ready to take over in 2028, not the player who replicates what Lawrence and Williams will do for Seahawks next October.

 Mitchell Analytics publishes data-driven Seahawks analysis and NFL Draft prospect evaluation.